cavegenius/Resume/README.md

 # Matthew “Wyatt” Morgan
 480.326.2532
 wyatt@wmgraphicdesign.com

 ㅡ
 **SKILLS**

 Programming Languages/Technologies
-PHP(5.
-PHP and PHP with OOP (more than 5 year of experience) JavaScript (more than 2 years of experience)
+-PHP(5.
+PHP and PHP with OOP (more than 5 year of experience) -JavaScript (more than 2 years of experience)
-HTML
+-HTML
-MYSQL
+-MYSQL
-CSS
+-CSS
-OOP
+-OOP
-MVC (Model View Controller)
+-MVC (Model View Controller)
-SVN, GIT
+-SVN, GIT
 Frameworks
-CakePHP
+-CakePHP
 Databases
-MySQL
+-MySQL
 Web Applications
-WordPress
+-WordPress
-Zen Cart
+-Zen Cart
-Linux Administration
+-Linux Administration
 Security
-Metasploit
+-Metasploit
-Manual Security Testing
+-Manual Security Testing
-Wireshark
+-Wireshark
-Burp Suite
+-Burp Suite

 ㅡ
 **EXPERIENCE**

 **SiteLock / Web Security Research Analyst**
 November 2015 - PRESENT,  Scottsdale, AZ
 As a Web Security Research Analyst I am tasked with reviewing files to determine valid code from malicious code and properly categorize the functions of the malicious code.
 Through this position I have accomplished the following:
 Learned basics of PERL on the job.
 Wrote scripts as needed in PERL to increase productivity